d1360/holbertonschool-shell/io_redirections_and_filters/README.md

 This script duplicates the last line of the file named `iacta`.
 The last line of the file is appended to the end of the file.

+## Script 10-no_more_js

+This script deletes all regular files with a `.js` extension in the current directory and all its subdirectories.